-- 504 EFRAG is of the view that IFRS 17 has mixed effects on procyclicality defined in terms of financial variables moving in the same direction as the financial cycle. - IFRS 17 may result in more volatile financial performance measures however from the evidence collected, it is not likely that this volatility is related to economic cycles and, as such, does not play a specific role in producing pro-cyclical or anti-cyclical effects.
-In addition, as already reported in other sections of this DEA (see paragraphs 555 to 566), EFRAG assesses that notwithstanding more volatile financial performance measures IFRS 17 results in benefits for users and preparers. - 506 EFRAG also assesses that IFRS 17 does not have the potential to reinforce economic cycles, such as overstating profits and thus allowing dividends and bonus distributions in good times, as there is no linkage between the accounting equity (cumulative retaining earnings) and amounts available for distributions, which are defined within the requirements of Solvency II or national level, independently from IFRS accounting.
-For conglomerates such linkage exists, as the capital requirement are impacted by accounting, however this finding relates to prudential regulation, which is out of scope for EFRAG's assessment. - Finally, it is noted that a current measurement is not new and therefore, EFRAG has looked at the incremental effect that can occur.
-EFRAG also notes that the transparent nature of the IFRS 17 information has the benefit for investors to react timely to any changes at hand, thereby avoiding cliff-effects.
+- 516 EFRAG is of the view that IFRS 17 has mixed effects on procyclicality defined in terms of financial variables moving in the same direction as the financial cycle. - 517 IFRS 17 may result in more volatile financial performance measures however from the evidence collected, it is not likely that this volatility has the potential to play a specific role in producing pro-cyclical or anti-cyclical effects as in general there is no linkage between the accounting equity (cumulative retaining earnings) and amounts available for distributions, which are mainly defined within the requirements of Solvency II or within the requirements at national level, independently from the IFRS accounting.
+In addition, as already reported in other sections of this DEA (see paragraphs 561 to 572), EFRAG assesses that notwithstanding more volatile financial performance measures IFRS 17 results in benefits for users and preparers. - EFRAG also assesses that IFRS 17 does not have the potential to reinforce economic cycles, such as overstating profits and thus allowing dividends and bonus distributions in good times.
+In the two cases where EFRAG has identified a potential link between IFRS and dividend distribution the effect would require further analysis on how the prudential regulations interact with the balance sheet structure and the resulting accounting.
+For conglomerates such linkage exists, as the capital requirement are impacted by accounting, however this finding relates to prudential regulation, which is out of scope for EFRAG's assessment. - 519 Finally, it is noted that a current measurement is not new and therefore, EFRAG has looked at the incremental effect that can occur.
+EFRAG also notes that the transparent nature of the IFRS 17 information has the benefit for investors to be able to react timely to any changes at hand, thereby avoiding cliff-effects.